Kaspemart/Galytix/README.md

 # Galytix-Casestudy
+Firstly, please make sure to go here "https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM" and download the vector file and then copy it to the project folder.

 This project is about integrating pretrained Word2Vec embeddings into a data processing pipeline to compute semantic distances between phrases.
 The pipeline downloads and converts one million vectors from a binary format using gensim, assigns each word its corresponding embedding, and approximates phrase-level vectors through normalized aggregation of individual word vectors.
 It then calculates similarity